mesuara/twitter-bot-twit-template/README.md

 # twitter-bot-twit-template
  This is a template created using [Twit](https://github.com/ttezel/twit).
-It searches for tweets based on the word passed and then retweets those tweets.
+Searches for tweets based on the word passed and then retweets those tweets.
+I made it for personal use.
+If it looks like something you'd like to try it out feel free to follow the steps below and use the template to have your own bot.

  ## Installing